Hindenburg disaster newsreel footage: Paramount

 The Paramount was filmed by Tommy Craven using an Eyemo, which had interchangeable lenses.
 During the landing approach, Craven alternated between wide-angle and telephoto views of the airship.
 As the ship dropped its ropes another cameraman can be seen.
 Craven was using the telephoto lens when the fire started (the footage starts a few seconds after the Hearst reel), giving a close-up view of the fire and people running away from the airship.
 The footage also shows flames burning away the ship's name as it crashes to the ground.
 Craven, an out-of-work news photographer aspiring to become a newsreel cameraman, was given the chance by Paramount to cover the Hindenburgs arrival, which landed him the job at Paramount News.
 The footage has sometimes been misattributed to Al Mingalone.
 In 1957, Craven made an appearance in the Canadian game show Front Page Challenge recounting his experience filming the disaster.

 Amateur footage

-There is one known amateur film of the disaster, a 25-second 8mm home movie by Harold N. Schenck, giving a side-rear view of the disaster.
+There is one known amateur film of the disaster, a 25-second 8 mm home movie by Harold N. Schenck, giving a side-rear view of the disaster.
 While it was known by the Lakehurst Historical Society for many years and shown at an event for the 50th anniversary of the disaster, it was not publicly broadcast until May 2014 by NBC.
 A restoration and analysis of the film was performed for the 2021 Nova documentary Hindenburg: The New Evidence.
 While missing the initial stages of the fire, it shows the fire a few seconds earlier than the Universal/Hearst newsreel, seconds before the airship's tail started to fall.